yoshuki43/k-nomp/README.md

 # BitZeny - Node Open Mining Portal

-This is a Yescrypt-0.5, YesPoWer, Lyra2REv2, sha256d and more algo mining pool based off of Node Open Mining Portal.
+This is a Yescrypt, YesPoWer, Lyra2REv2, sha256d and more algo mining pool based off of Node Open Mining Portal.

 Donations for development are greatly appreciated!
   * ZNY: ZmnBu9jPKvVFL22PcwMHSEuVpTxFeCdvNv
   * NUKO: 0xa79bde46faab3c40632604728e9f2165b052581c
-  * KOTO :k16dV6stRkFtZpFtMTrznqvavRuMfh4PB1R
+  * KOTO :k1FTuimwDJ8oo3x23cEBLxovxw5Cqq2U1HK
   * SUSU: SeXbMBaax7NgnTEFEMxin5ycXy9r9CDBot
   * MONA: mona1qnur6ljkl5pe8w6ql8xfqw4aa38d5xa9q68dxll
   * BELL: BCVicYRSqKKt1ynJKPrXHA46hUWLrbjR49
+  * SUGAR: sugar1qtwqle9lrr753kxuzqqsh3hv28jl07e3mntx78n
+  * VIPS: VFixsia2EstV4uEEigUXUrknDGsFeWyNhE
+  * KUMA: KHjjZ5misqq45zwhj86WKqV8bzqcYExzyM
-  * BTC: 3KedzPANAtCzADPbhT7GMv3LjxyeRXc4AE
+  * BTC: 3C8oCWjVs2sycQcK3ttiPRSKV4AKBhC7xT

 #### Production Usage Notice
 This is beta software.
 All of the following are things that can change and break an existing ZNY-NOMP setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data. *Only tagged releases are considered stable.*